Medical Payments to Others Coverage: What Coverage F Pays For

 Typical Limits

-Most homeowners insurance policies come with a default Coverage F limit of $1,000 to $5,000 per occurrence.
-Some specialty insurers offer higher limits — up to $10,000 or even $25,000.
+Most homeowners insurance policies come with a default Coverage F limit of $1,000 to $5,000 per person, per occurrence.
+Some insurers offer higher options, occasionally up to $10,000 per occurrence, and a minority of specialty carriers (such as Chubb) may offer limits as high as $25,000.
 Here's how to think about choosing the right amount:

 Household Profile Recommended Coverage F Limit